ortus-boxlang/boxlang-docs/getting-started/overview/README.md

 * Take advantage of the modern JVM
 * TDD/BDD Fully Tested Source
 * Support and adapt to multiple runtimes
-* Multi-Parser design to support running different dynamic languages like CFML (ColdFusion), Groovy and more.
+* Multi-Parser design to support running different dynamic languages like CFML, Groovy and more.
 * Tooling and enhanced IDE